Ears are an increasingly popular place for wearable tech to sit, with a number of smart headphone and hearable startups now entering the space.

 For 2018, Nuheara is rolling out two new hearables, both of which are putting a focus on augmented audio.
 The IQBuds Boost bring more customisation and amplification than the existing IQbuds, along with something called Ear ID that will calibrate the earbuds to give you a personalised sound.

 Meanwhile, the LiveIQ buds are focused on noise cancellation, helping you block out the sound no matter your environment.
-The IQBuds Boost will set you back $449 and are available now, while the LiveIQ buds will be under $200 and will ship later in 2018.
+The IQBuds Boost will set you back $449, while the LiveIQ buds will be under $200 and will ship later in 2018.
+We're currently testing the LiveIQs so look out for a review, coming soon.

 We saw many translation hearables dropping just before the turn of the year, though the MyManu Clik managed to get out slightly ahead and begin shipments of its buds in October 2017.